manics/repo2shellscript/README.md

     systemctl start repo2shellscript

 Connect to http://IP:8888.
-You will need to enter the auto-generated token which can be obtained from the logs
+You will need to enter the auto-generated `Jupyter token` from above.

-    journalctl -u repo2shellscript
+If you have lost the output you can find the token in `repo2shellscript-start.bash` or `repo2shellscript.service`.
+Alternatively set a fixed token in the configuration file.

 Alternatively set a fixed token in the configuration file.